Zipcoder/Maven.Regex-Hamlet-Parser/README.md

-# REGEX

-## Directions

-Make a project that will go through the hamlet file provided and using regex replace every instance of "Hamlet" with "Leon" and every instance of Horatio with "Tariq".

-Beginning with tests, you are to program all the steps it will take to complete that process.
-Some tests have been stubbed out for you but these will not cover all the methods you should have in your project.

-*IMPORTANT*: You are not to use String Utilities to simply replace words.
-You must use Pattern and Matcher.

-Regular Expressions Lab - Text Replacement
+# Regular Expressions Lab - Hamlet Parser

-Instructions:
+## Instructions:

 In this project, your task is to create a Java program that processes the provided "Hamlet" text file using regular expressions.
-The goal is to replace every occurrence of "Hamlet" with "Leon" and every occurrence of "Horatio" with "Tariq."
-This process should be achieved exclusively using the Pattern and Matcher classes, without relying on String Utilities for direct word replacement.
+The goal is to replace every occurrence of "Hamlet" with "Leon" and every occurrence of "Horatio" with "Tariq." **This process should be achieved exclusively using the Pattern and Matcher classes, without relying on String Utilities for direct word replacement.**

 ## Step 1: Set Up the Project